Aaron Blair: Eastern Reyes del Tigre

 In July 2020, Blair signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 In 4 games, Blair logged a 6.75 ERA.

 West Virginia Power

 On May 14, 2021, Blair signed with the West Virginia Power of the Atlantic League of Professional Baseball.
 Blair made one appearance for the Power, allowing an earned run in 5.0 innings pitched.

 San Francisco Giants

 On July 20, 2021, Blair's contract was purchased by the San Francisco Giants organization.

 Wild Health Genomes

 On April 12, 2022, Blair signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
 Blair struggled to an 0–4 record and 13.25 ERA across 7 starts for the Genomes, striking out 11 in 17.2 innings before he was released on June 23.

 Coaching career

-In July 2025, it was announced Blair was hired as pitching coach at Marshall under head coach, Greg Beals.
+On July 18, 2025, it was announced Blair was hired to serve as the pitching coach at Marshall University under head coach, Greg Beals.